Free Whataburger breakfast for teachers - NewsBreak

 HARLINGEN, Texas ( ValleyCentral ) — Whataburger is offering a free treat for teachers during Teacher Appreciation Week.

-From May 2 to May 6, the fast-food chain will give teachers free breakfast .McDonald’s celebrates Teacher Appreciation Week
+From May 2 to May 6, the fast-food chain will give teachers free breakfast .What to do amid baby formula shortage

 The breakfast deal will be available from 5 a.m. to 9 a.m.
 Teachers must present their school ID.

 Whataburger also announced that 30 teachers were nominated to win $1,000 for their school.
-Those winners will be announced soon.Harmony Schools to give $500 stipend to every teacher
+Those winners will be announced soon.Acting WFISD Superintendent releases statement on job cuts

 In addition to the free breakfast, teachers can also get a 25% discount on retail items by using the code WHATATEACHERS22.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.